Powerful, As-New Refurbished PDA

 Full Suite of Dictionaries

 This is a complete electronic dictionary, ready to use.
 Compared to a standard electronic dictionary, the Japanese Language Tools System has much better dictionaries, far better input systems, a better display, and expandability into the future--all that power and it's still much easier to use than a regular electronic dictionary.
 And, because it's built around one of the most powerful and reliable pocket computers in the world, refurbished to like-new condition, the JLT system can do a lot more than just find words: GPS, movies, music, games--it can do just about anything.
-The system comes on your choice of the Dell Axim X51V PDA with an English operating system or the Dell Axim X30 with either an English or a Japanese operating system; see here for more information about the hardware and OS options; see here for warranty and support information.
+The system comes on your choice of the Dell Axim X51V PDA with an English operating system or the Dell Axim X30 with a Japanese operating system; see here for more information about the hardware and OS options; see here for warranty and support information.
 This page is mostly about the dictionaries and Japanese input systems, which work the same way on both versions of the system.

 You've come to this site looking for a dictionary, and it's as a dictionary that the JLT System truly shines.
 First, the actual dictionaries in the system are the best you'll find.
 When conversation grinds to a halt around a term I don't recognize and no one can explain or when I ask a question no one can answer, the EDs come out--whether in a bar, over a book, or at the doctor's office, it's a pretty frequent occurrence that I can find the answer but the people around me with their Wordtanks and Ex-Words can't; it almost never happens the other way around.
 Here are the dictionaries that come standard in the JLT System (click the name of each dictionary for a more complete description and actual screen shots).

 An optional dictionary some might find very useful: